The Gephardt Institute supports student learning, engagement, and leadership in civic life, all in one place.

 Our programs provide powerful experiences that can help you explore how to align civic and community engagement with your own passions and skills.
-Choose from cohort-based programs that provide experiential education and civic leadership development, customized experiences for first-year students, paid student internships, and our virtual Meet the Leader speaker sessions.
+Choose from cohort-based programs that provide experiential education and civic leadership development, paid student internships, WashU Votes volunteer opportunities, and our Meet the Leader speaker sessions.

 Develop skills that will prepare you for future civic leadership.
 Civic Scholars is a two-year program that includes intensive coursework, leadership training, mentorship, and a substantial scholarship to support a civic project or internship.
 (For rising juniors)